codfish/dotfiles/README.md

 # Dotfiles

-My OS X dotfiles.
-Based off of [Nicolas Gallagher's dotfiles](https://github.com/necolas/dotfiles).
+My macOS dotfiles.
+Based on [Nicolas Gallagher's dotfiles](https://github.com/necolas/dotfiles).
+(FYI I've added quite a bit though, but the foundation is still there).

 ## How to install